 Test Internal Interfaces

 Automated Security Testing enables organizations to automatically identify and plan to remediate vulnerabilities within their application code.
-Unfortunately, the absence of comprehensive automation in testing is considered one of the most prominent reasons tech stacks are exploited through a range of attack mechanisms.
-To avoid this, a pragmatic cross-combination adoption of IAST, SAST, DAST, and RASP is one of the easiest yet efficient approaches that organizations can leverage to secure dynamic workloads.
+Unfortunately, the absence of comprehensive automation in testing is considered one of the most prominent reasons tech stacks are exploited through various attack mechanisms.
+To avoid this, a pragmatic cross-combination adoption of IAST, SAST, DAST, and RASP is one of the easiest yet efficient approaches organizations can leverage to secure dynamic workloads.

 Crashtest Security offers a comprehensive security assessment to ensure that every transaction on your web application is sufficiently logged with integrity controls.
 To know more about how Crashtest Security can perform a comprehensive scan and protect your tech stack from malicious attacks, sign up for free and test your web app or API.